surdouski/msf-cli/README.md

 msf install <package>
 ```

-This installs a micropython package to the current working directory's "lib" directory (creating "lib" if it does not exist).
-Uses the same package name syntax as expected by `mpremote`.
+This command installs a MicroPython package to the "lib" directory in the current working directory, creating "lib" if it does not exist.
+Package names follow the syntax expected by `mpremote`.

 Examples: